Zardoz89/nBodySim/README.md

     dub build=release

 It will generate the program using parallel for.
-If you like  to compare with athe serial version, you can launch dub with ```--configure=nBodySim-serial```
+If you like  to compare with the serial version, you can launch dub with ```--configure=nBodySim-serial```

 ## Usage
     ./nBodySim [OPTION]...